 \subsection{Pumping with Single-photons}

-A single-photon source produces light that displays antibunching \cite{KDM-antibunch}, i.e., if the light is sent through a beam splitter, no coincidence counts between the two outputs are registered for an appropriate choice of the delay line.
-This is because a single photon cannot be broken into further halves and therefore cannot be absorbed at more than one place.
-In the experiment (Fig. \ref{fig-ZWM}), the two crystals are placed at the two outputs of a beam splitter and therefore both of them can never absorb the same pump photon.
-Now if the time difference between two consecutive pump photons is sufficiently large, it becomes absolutely impossible that an idler photon generated by NL1 would be present at NL2 when down-conversion takes place at the latter.
+A single-photon source produces light that displays antibunching \cite{KDM-antibunch}, i.e. if the light is sent through a beam splitter, no coincidence counts between the two outputs are registered for an appropriate choice of the delay line.
+This is because a single photon cannot be broken into further halves and, therefore, cannot be absorbed at more than one place simultaneously.
+In the experiment (Fig. \ref{fig-ZWM}), the two crystals are placed at the two outputs of a beam splitter and, therefore, they cannot both absorb the same pump photon.
+Consequently, if the time difference between two consecutive pump photons is sufficiently large, it becomes impossible for an idler photon generated by NL1 to be present at NL2 when down-conversion takes place in the latter.
 The occurrence of stimulated emission at NL2 thus becomes strictly forbidden.
 We prove below that even in this case the signal beams, $S_1$ and $S_2$, remain fully coherent.

-We assume for simplicity that the pump beam has the same intensity at the two crystals.
+We assume, for simplicity, that the pump beam has the same intensity at the two crystals.
 When the pump beam is generated by a single-photon source, the initial state [see Eq. (\ref{state-tot-form-2})] is given by

 where ``vac'' implies vacuum (no photon), e.g.,$\ket{\text{vac}_{\{S,I\}}}$ signifies no occupation in the signal and the idler modes generated by both crystals; $\phi_P$ represents the phase difference between the pump field at the two crystals; and the single-photon Fock state $\ket{1_{P_j}}$ represents a pump photon for the crystal $j$ such that $\opa_{P_j}\ket{1_{P_j}}=\ket{\text{vac}_{P_j}}$.
-It now follows from Eqs. (\ref{state-s-1-2}), (\ref{align-cond}), (\ref{state-tot-form-2}), and (\ref{state-in-1}) that the quantum state of light in the system takes the form
+It now follows from Eqs. (\ref{state-s-1-2-gen})--(\ref{state-in-1}) that the quantum state of light in the system takes the form

 where $\eta$ has contributions from all even orders of $g'$, $G_{sp}$ has contributions from all odd orders of $g'$; $|\eta|\gg |G_{sp}|$ and $\phi=\phi_P-\phi_I$.
 It is important to note that Eq. (\ref{state-tot-no-ob-1}) provides an exact expression that is obtained without dropping any higher-order term; the terms containing even order of $g'$ in $\widehat{\mathscr{U}_2}\widehat{\mathscr{U}_1}$ yield the initial state $\ket{\psi_0}_{sp}$, and the terms containing odd order of $g'$ yield the state multiplied with $G_{sp}$.